 Leaf petiole cuttings produce new plants utilizing a leaf that contains both the leaf blade and petiole (the stem-like structure that connects the leaf blade to the stem).
 New roots and leaves form at the base of the cutting buried in the media, eventually creating a small plantlet.
-Leaf petiole cuttings work well for species such as African violet, peperomia, and Zz plant, among other plants.
+Leaf petiole cuttings work well for species such as African violet, peperomia, and Zz plant.

 Several factors have to be considered to successfully propagate houseplants by cuttings, such as the rooting media, rooting hormones, decreasing water loss, and finding the right environmental conditions (humidity, light, and temperature).

 When to Propagate | Rooting Media | Decreasing Water Loss | Rooting Hormones | Light & Temperature | How to Propagate by Leaf Petiole Cuttings | Houseplant Species Propagated by Leaf Petiole Cuttings | More Information

 Early spring is the ideal time to propagate by cuttings.
 Although, most houseplants can be successfully propagated any time of the year.